TyrfingMjolnir/FMPReport2xcdatamodel/README.md

 How to use this piece of tooling
 ---
-# There is not need to download anything what so ever.

 Create a new XCode project; make sure you have an empty CoreData xcdatamodel in your project